anlisha-maharjan/react-native-podcast-app/README.md

 ## About The App
-Podcast App using React Native with bottom-tab navigation menu.
-Consist Firebase Push Notification.
+Podcast App for Android & iOS built using React Native that includes Firebase Cloud Messaging and react-native-video component.

 ## Features